As the family began to make its way toward the six-passenger plane that would fly them to Charlotte, Tim Dews looked at his son D'Marcus and smiled.

 Thanks to the Make-A-Wish Foundation, D'Marcus Dews, a 16-year-old Brainerd High School student who is battling brain cancer, flew Thursday morning from the Chattanooga Metropolitan Airport for a weekend trip that will include a private lunch with Michael Jordan.

-Dews, his father and mother, Cheketia Flippin, and a cousin also have tickets to a Charlotte Bobcats NBA game Friday night.
-The lunch with Jordan is Saturday before the return trip Sunday.
+Dews, his father, mother Cheketia Flippin and a cousin also have tickets to a Charlotte Bobcats NBA game tonight.
+The lunch with Jordan is Saturday; they'll come home Sunday.

-“I never thought I would ever even fly in an airplane,” D’Marcus said.
-“Doing that and getting to meet Michael Jordan, this is the most exciting thing that’s every happened in my life.”
+"I never thought I would ever even fly in an airplane," D'Marcus said.
+"Doing that and getting to meet Michael Jordan, this is the most exciting thing that's ever happened in my life."